HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

 > - `%encounter` - populate input parameter. (all parameters start with `%` sign)
 > - `%encounter.id` - `FHIRPath` expression that extracts id from `Encounter` reference

+To specify named expression we should:

+1. Click on form's name in the outline panel (top left corner of the Form Builder)
+2. In form's settings panel click button `+ Add Expression` (`Named Expressions` section).
+3. Select created empty line
+4. enter `expression name` = `response` (we will use expression by name in next section)
+5. set `expression language` = `FHIRQuery`
+6. Copy `FHIRQuery` that we get in last step
+7. Click `close` button in the `named expression` form

 #### Set item's populate expression

 We should use created `named expression` (`%response`) to extract a value and fill out our item.